-A marzipan stollen is a kind of fruit bread that’s traditionally offered during Christmas time in Germany.
-It tastes best if it has time to age, meaning if you want to have it ready by Christmas, you should try to make it four weeks before hand.
-To store it, simply wrap it in aluminum foil and keep it in your pantry.
+A Marzipan Stollen is a fruit bread traditionally offered at Christmas time in Germany.
+It tastes better if it has had time to age a little.
+If you want the Stollen ready for Christmas, you should try to make it four-five weeks before the holidays start.
+To store the Stollen, simply wrap it in aluminum foil and keep it in your pantry.

-To bake a stollen, you can either form it in a loaf-like shape or use a baking ring or a special baking pan called Stollen-Backhaube.
-If you can’t find the stollen form, you could also use as an alternative a loaf baking pan.
+To bake a Stollen, you can either form it in a loaf-like shape or use a baking ring or a special baking pan called Stollen-Backhaube.
+If you cannot find a Stollen form, you can also use alternative a loaf baking pan.

 NOTE: If you’re going to use the loaf pan or Stollen-Backhaube, make sure to place the pans with the open end onto the baking sheet (upside-down).